About¶

 ca_file: ~/ovirt.pem

-The following parameters are specific to ovirt:
+The following parameters are specific to oVirt:

-- org Organization
+org

-- cluster Defaults to Default
+Defaults to Defaultdatacenter

-- datacenter Defaults to Default
+Defaults to Defaultfiltervms

-- filtertag Defaults to None.
+Defaults to None.
 Only list vms created by kcli with the corresponding filter=filtertag in their description.
 Useful for environments when you share the same user

-Note that pool in Ovirt context refers to storage domain.
+Note that pool in oVirt context refers to storage domain.

 To use this provider with kcli rpm, you’ll need to install